-Unfortunately UPS batteries will not last indefinitely.
-Normal battery life expectancy is 4 years; this is dependent on frequency of use, duration of use and environmental conditions such as heat and humidity.
+Unfortunately, UPS (Uninterruptible Power Supply) batteries will not last indefinitely.
+Normal battery life expectancy is 4 years; this is dependent on the frequency of use, duration of use and environmental conditions such as heat and humidity.

 We advise that replacements should occur every 3 years.
 We also recommend that your batteries are periodically tested to ensure they are still functioning correctly.

-Many plug-in UPS have ‘user-replaceable’ batteries.
+Many plug-in UPS (uninterruptible power supplies) have ‘user-replaceable’ batteries.
 This saves time and money when battery replacement is due.
 Often the cost of transporting a UPS without this feature to our workshop, plus engineer time, outweighs the cost of a new UPS, which will typically come with a two-year warranty.

-Batteries are connected in series into ‘strings’.
-The number of batteries will depend upon the DC design voltage of the system and the runtime required by the user.
+UPS batteries are connected in series into ‘strings’.
+The number of UPS batteries will depend upon the DC design voltage of the system and the runtime required by the user.
 Multiple strings are preferable for improved reliability, as a single faulty cell within a string can render the whole string useless.
-For this reason, many users of larger UPS invest in battery monitoring systems, which measure battery parameters continuously, enabling our engineers to spot a battery before it fails.
+For this reason, many users of larger UPS (Uninterruptible Power Supplies) invest in UPS battery monitoring systems, which measure battery parameters continuously, enabling our engineers to spot a battery before it fails.